 The "Fab Five" released their debut album in 1996, were down to four by 1998 and went on hiatus in 2000.
 There have been multiple reunions since, including a smash-hit tour in 2007 and an epic appearance at the 2012 London Olympics, but the lingering tail of this particular astronomical phenomenon comes down to a handful of wildly infectious songs, a cult-classic movie, vivid '90s fashion and, at the heart of it, five compelling personalities.
 Even when some of them were known for not having personalities, they were compelling as all get-out.

 "She's going to hate me for this because she's all posh in her country house and her husband.
-But it's a fact," Mel, known in the '90s as Scary Spice to Geri's Ginger Spice, said in an interview taped last week for Piers Morgan's Life Stories.
+But it's a fact," Mel, known in the '90s as Scary Spice to Geri's Ginger Spice, said in an interview for Piers Morgan's Life Stories.
 "It just happened and we just giggled at it and that was it.
 It just happens one time and then you talk about it and it does not really happen again.
 It was just that one time."

 Melanie "Mel C" Chisholm, sitting in the audience, begged ignorance of the alleged tryst.
 When Morgan asked if anything happened between Mels B and C, B replied, "Well, when I got my tongue pierced we all kissed.
 But that was just a kiss because I wanted to know what it felt like.
 It was just a silly kiss.
 Nothing sexual like that."

-Before she cleared the air, though, folks had been quick to remember Halliwell's 2003 interview on The Howard Stern Show in which she said she had sex with a woman once and "realized quickly [she] was not a lesbian."
+Before she cleared the air, though, folks had been quick to remember Halliwell's 2003 interview on The Howard Stern Show, in which she said she had sex with a woman once and "realized quickly" that she wasn't sexually interested in women.